On this post

-Otherwise, seeing the other Skyliner cabins with characters is an option since the cabins are very beautiful and very different.
+Otherwise, seeing the other Skyliner cabins with characters is an option as the cabins are very beautiful and very different.

-The situation of the seats in the seats can be a little strange.
-If seated “normally”, your views will be from a side window or to the front, looking at the other guests.
+The seat situation on the benches can be a little strange.
+If seated “normally”, your views will be from a side window or to the front, looking out at the other guests.
 The latter is not ideal and can make everyone feel needed for an uncomfortable conversation.
-(It is not.)
+(Is not.)

-Instead, we recommend facing the window you're sitting in.
+Instead, we recommend facing the window where you are sitting.
 There are a few reasons for this.
-Most importantly, views are best when you have a direct view without obstructions from other people.
+More importantly, views are best when you have a direct unobstructed view of other people.

-In addition, it is essential that your lens – phone or camera – is level against the cabin glass to prevent reflections.
-For that reason, I like to be seated backwards and facing backwards ... to have a vision of moving forward.
+Also, it is essential that your lens – phone or camera – is flush against the cabin glass to avoid reflections.
+For that reason, I like to be seated backwards and facing backwards ? to have a vision of moving forward.
 (Makes sense????)

-Relevant information is that it can swing much more than you think.
-So this is something to keep in mind if you are prone to feeling sick.
+A relevant information is that he can swing much more than you might think.
+So this is something to keep in mind if you are prone to motion sickness.

-The characters' gondolas are definitely a mixed bag.
-Watching your favorite characters pass by your cabin is cool, but you absolutely don't want to be inside a gondola with a character wrap.
+Character gondolas are definitely a mixed bag.
+Watching your favorite characters walk past your cabin is cool, but you absolutely don't want to be inside a gondola with a character wrap.

-The views are significantly impaired and you can totally forget about the photos.
-(A little bit positive is that these cabins are a little cooler than the unwrapped ones.)
+Views are significantly hampered and you can totally forget about photos.
+(Something positive is that these cabins are a little cooler than the unwrapped ones.)

-In theory, you can order a cabin without a wrap.
-But if you are going to walk more than once, we recommend that you take one with and one without the stickers of the characters, so you can evaluate for yourself.
+In theory, you can request a cabin without a wrap.
+But if you are going to ride more than once, we recommend that you take one with and one without the character stickers, so you can judge for yourself.

 We recommend using common sense when it comes to making or not making such a request, if the queue is too long, it is better to leave it for another opportunity.